 1. The Figurine (Araromire) (2009)

-While Irapada reintroduced Kunle Afolayan to the industry as a director, The Figurine cemented him as a household name.
+While Irapada reintroduced Kunle Afolayan to the industry as a filmmaker, The Figurine cemented him as a household name.
 And, deservedly, it makes the top of this list.
 Starring Ramsey Nouah and Kunle Afolayan himself, The Figurine is about two friends who come across a sculpture with diabolical impressions.
 It grants them seven years of goodwill and seven years of badluck.
 The mastery of this film is how slowly it unravels itself.
 It is safe to say it’s Kunle Afolayan’s most accomplished film.

 That list completed, perhaps the question to ask now is where exactly would Swallow sit there?
 What film would it displace?
 You can share your thoughts in the comments section or on our social media accounts.